apache/brooklyn/README.md

 ### Apache Brooklyn helps to model, deploy, and manage systems.

+_This root project is a wrapper around subprojects. **See individual projects for recent changes.**_

 It supports blueprints in YAML or Java, and deploys them to many clouds and other target environments.
 It monitors those deployments, maintains a live model, and runs autonomic policies to maintain their health.